digitallyinduced/ihp/Guide/authorization.markdown

 When someone is trying to access the `PostsAction` but is not logged in, the browser will be redirected to the login page.
 After the login succeeded, the user will be redirected back to the `PostsAction`.

 It's common to restrict all actions inside a controller to logged in users only.
-Place the `ensureIsUser` inside the `beforeAction` hook to apply automatically apply it to all actions:
+Place the `ensureIsUser` inside the `beforeAction` hook to automatically apply it to all actions:

 ```haskell
 instance Controller PostsController where